geoffreysessums/HashFileManager/README.md

-# Project: HashFileManager
+# HashFileManager

+Geoffrey Sessums
+CS 3743 Database Systems - Fall 2018
+Language: C

 ## Description

 HashFileManager creates (if necessary), opens, and edits a hashed file containing movie records using simple chaining to handle synonyms.
 The hashFileManager receives input from the hashFileDriver which uses an input file (Input.txt) containing the commands create, open, insert, read, and dump (see command descriptions below).

-### Commands within the input file to help explain what is being tested
+## What I Learned

+* How to create, open, and edit files in C.
+* How to redirect output to a file.
+* How to return a value through the parameter by passing the address of a structure and accessing its members.
+* How to create a hashed direct access file to allow access at particular positions directly (i.e. without having to read the file sequentially).
+* How to implement chaining to handle hash collisions.

+### Command Descriptions

     CREATE MOVIE fileName numPrimary
         Create the specified hash file if it doesn't already exist